Br1sbane/test02/content/blog/Key_Blockchain_Terms.md

 ![](../images/post-img.jpg)

 •	**dApps**
- are Apps built on a blockchain.
+ are Apps which look the same for the end-user but are built on a blockchain.
 There is no company behind and no CEO.
 Instead, these networks are built, operated, and maintained by their users.

+•	**Decentralization**: If there are as many owners as users, the power is shared among all participants.
+This ensures that only changes, that the majority of the users are in favor of, have a chance of being implemented.

-•	**Decentralization**: As the old saying goes, do not put all eggs in one basket.
+As the old saying goes, do not put all eggs in one basket.
 This is what blockchain is doing.
 Every basket is a user.
 And data is spread across a large network of computers.
-If one of those computers stops working, the remaining computers store the same data.
+If one of those computers stops working, the remaining computers store the same data and will ensure the blockchain functioning.

 •	**Distributed ledger technology (DLT)** is another word for blockchain.